 WAI-ARIA (4.1)

-The Web Accessibility Initiative – Accessibility Rich Internet Application language is a extension to the already existing HTML language that provides semantics for screen readers to efficiently and effectively read and operate web pages.
+The Web Accessibility Initiative – Accessibility Rich Internet Application language is an extension to the already existing HTML language that provides semantics for screen readers to efficiently and effectively read and operate web pages.
 This includes doing things like changing content via JavaScript or altering the default reading order so that when the screen reader is going through the page it is easy to figure out what is what and where it is.
-Keyboard navigation and tab order can alos be set with this language and lots of other things.
+Keyboard navigation and tab order can also be set with this language and lots of other things.

 Timeline: 5 - 8 hours